#048: How to Teach Children Humility

 If you ask a bunch of parents what characteristics they want their children to have, you'll probably get "humble" quite a bit.
 We don't want our children to be a group of prideful brats.
 We want them to live humbly.

 The Bible teaches humility.
 God wants His children to be humble.
 Many times it appears in the Bible "humble yourself".

 It is clear that humility is a desired God-honoring characteristic.
 So how do we teach our children to be humble?
+Not just through reading them Scripture; not just through reading books about humility.
 Children learn humility best when they see it lived out by their parents.